 - It's Included:

-- Accommodations for 3 nights in Dublin at the Moderate Deluxe Ballsbridge Hotel
+- Accommodations for 3 nights in Dublin at the Moderate-Deluxe Ballsbridge Hotel or similar

 - 3 meals: 3 breakfasts

-- 2 included discovery walks: Dublin city walk including St. Patrick's Cathedral, and St. Stephen's Green
+- 2 included tours: Dublin & St. Patrick's Cathedral, St. Stephen's Green

 - Hop-On/Hop-Off Bus Pass to explore Dublin on your own